Skip navigation

 Information

-The following resources may provide useful information and support about depression, anxiety, and post traumatic reactions and useful links to websites supporting clinical research in the U.K..
+The following resources may provide useful information and support about depression, anxiety, and post traumatic reactions and useful links to websites supporting clinical research in the U.K.

-Undertanding mood disorders
+Understanding mood disorders

 The National Institute for Clinical Excellence (NICE) has produced treatment recommendations for the affective disorders in the UK.

-Seeking help
+Seeking help for emotional difficulties

 If you wish to seek help for affective disorders via the NHS you should consider visiting your GP.
 You may also want to see if there is an Improving Access to Psychological Therapies (IAPT) initiative in your area and if this takes self-referrals.